vakor50/BranchingGame/README.md

 Once the story is saved, you can click the "Play Game" to load the menu for choosing a game to play.
 There is a game loading with some dummy text.

-### TODO
+### To Do
-- Add local storage or session storage of game trees
 - re-evaluate styling of game creation
+- Future Game Functionality
     - maintain list for in-game items
     - give options to use in-game items
 	    - a node might have a tag that says, "you can use this item here"
 	    - must check if node has this tag, node  .hasOwnProperty('tagname');
         - once you acquire an item, it is always an action option on a node
 - build larger sample story
 - figure out a way for nodes to have common children

+### Completed
+Starting to track these part way through
+- local storage of the games that have been created

-Time spent: ~6 hours
+Time spent: ~8 hours